 In 2009, Alkami Technology set out to transform ordinary online banking into a high‑value experience for both financial institutions and their end users.
 At the time, “Web 2.0” companies like Twitter and Facebook were focusing on delivering superior user experiences, but the online banking experience was lagging behind.

 Beyond traditional online banking activities, Alkami Technology offers features in its platform that help end users become more educated about finance, build long‑term wealth, and monitor and improve their spending habits.
 Alkami’s platform revolutionizes the mobile and online banking experience by offering a valuable end‑user experience and helping financial institutions strengthen their relationship with their customers.

-Alkami initially anticipated that customers would prefer an on‑premises software solution in the short term to a hosted offering.
-However, they quickly found that even large financial institutions were already looking ahead five to ten years and were making strategic decisions to move to hosted software solutions.
+Alkami initially anticipated that in the near term customers would prefer an on‑premises software solution to a hosted offering.
+However, the company quickly found that even large financial institutions were already looking ahead five to ten years and making strategic decisions to move to hosted software solutions.
 Financial institutions increasingly don’t want to own and manage their own data centers.
 In addition, the Federal Financial Institutions Examination Council (FFIEC) – the group responsible for setting regulations and standards for financial institutions – provided guidance that adopting cloud technologies was permissible.